IKEA

 Style: The Best-Looking Dresser in IKEA's Painted Line

 This is where the price premium is justified.
-NORDLI's design — by Ola Wihlborg — is the cleanest expression of IKEA's contemporary case goods line.
+NORDLI's design is the cleanest expression of IKEA's contemporary case goods line.
 There are no handles, no visible screws, no asymmetric proportions.
 It's a pure rectangle on a recessed plinth base, which makes it the rare IKEA piece that doesn't read as obviously IKEA in a styled room.
 The all-white finish reads as architectural built-in rather than dorm furniture, which is why it shows up consistently in r/femalelivingspace and r/malelivingspace styling posts.
 It works in modern, Scandinavian, transitional, and minimalist interiors without aesthetic compromise.

 The hack ecosystem on r/ikeahacks reflects this — owners build custom plywood tops to swap the painted IKEA top for a wood look, extend NORDLI side-by-side into custom-width built-ins, and combine NORDLI carcasses with MALM tops for a higher-end appearance.
 The fact that this much DIY effort gets directed at NORDLI rather than MALM is itself a signal: the underlying form is good enough to be worth investing in.